 How the Federal Reserve Affects Mortgage Interest Rates?

 The Federal Reserve affects mortgage interest rates but does not directly set them.
-To understand how the process works, we’ve outlined it below.
+We’ve outlined the process below to help you understand it.

 What is the Federal Reserve?